ruioliveiras/distributed-systems-warehouse-sockets-multithreading/README.md

 ** Features: **

-* The warehouse as many clients.
+* The warehouse has many clients.
 * Each client has many task types, each task Type requires a list of Items with is quantity.
 * Each client can start many task types as he want to, creating an Task.
 * Each task as a State: Waiting - when there are not the required items in the Warehouse, Doing - waiting to Client to end the task
 * When the client end is task the items are restored in the Warehouse.
-* The Warehouse as many Items and the actual quantity in the warehouse.
+* The Warehouse has many Items and the actual quantity in the warehouse.

 1) Implementation highlights
 ==============